 6. Jodhaa Akbar (2008)

 Directed by Ashutosh Gowariker, ‘Jodhaa Akbar’ is a Bollywood historical epic set in the 16th century and explores the romance between Mughal Emperor Akbar (Muslim ruler who ruled the Indian subcontinent from 1556 to 1605) and Hindu Princess Jodhaa Bai of Amber, Rajasthan.
 Played by Hrithik Roshan and Aishwarya Rai, both of whom have done full justice to their parts, the film showcases how their relationship develops while depicting Akbar’s reign underscored by politics, prejudice, and religious conflicts, all of which the king handled with care, keeping in mind what is right.
-On the other hand, we also see Princess Jodhaa Bai’s brave and adamant nature to stand up to the Indian Emperor and make her demands.
+On the other hand, we also see Princess Jodhaa Bai’s brave and adamant nature in standing up to the Indian Emperor and making her demands.
 When two strong forces collide, sparks are bound to fly.
 To see how this happens, you can watch ‘Jodhaa Akbar’ here.

 5. Society of the Snow (2024)